 Greetings and goodbyes are some of the easiest words to teach parrots and are a good place to start with your training.

-This is one of the first words owners teach their parrots because it’s short, easy for birds to say, and has a clear and concise meaning that many birds learn to understand.
+This is among the first words owners teach their parrots because it’s short, easy for birds to say, and has a clear and concise meaning that many parrots learn to understand.

 If your parrot struggles to say “hello” because it’s a two-syllable word, “hey” is an easy stop-gap to try teaching it first.

 Why not allow your feathered friend to learn greetings in more than one language?
-“Hola” is a great way to get as many different worldwide greetings into its vocabulary as possible.
+“Hola” is a great way to add worldwide greetings into its vocabulary.

-“Howdy” is a little more conversational but is a fun and easy word to teach your bird how to greet you.
+“Howdy” is more conversational but is a fun and easy word to teach your bird how to greet you.

-Parrots are commonly associated with pirates, so why not teach your bird some fun sea-faring words and phrases, such as “ahoy?”
+Parrots are commonly associated with pirates, so why not teach them some fun sea-faring words and phrases, such as “ahoy?”

 “Goodbye” is another good word to teach your parrot, especially if you can train it to understand that it means you’re leaving the house.

-This word sounds similar to “goodbye,” but the repetition of “bye-bye” may be easier for your parrot to say.
+This word sounds similar to “goodbye,” but the repetition of “bye-bye” may be easier for a parrot to say.

-When it’s ready for bed, repeat “night-night” over and over so your parrot learns it’s time to settle down to sleep.
+When it’s ready for bed, repeat “night-night” repeatedly so your parrot learns it’s time for sleep.